Bureau-du-Forestier-en-chef/FMTdocs/docSiteContent/content/en/docs/advanced/exercice_2.md

 Once the command has run, **go to the `Localex4.csv` file in the `EX4_Scheduling` folder, and look at the results of the `OVOLRECPEUPLEMENT1` and `OVOLRECPEUPLEMENT2` outputs**.
 In particular, you can create a pivot table in a program such as Microsoft Excel to obtain a graph showing the evolution of these measures over time, with a curve for each iteration.

 At the same time, open the files `PEUPLEMENT1.csv` and `PEUPLEMENT2.csv`, and observe their contents.
-Each column corresponds to values that the tactical model was supposed to use for a replica, with each row containing a value for a given period.
+Each column corresponds to values that the tactical model was supposed to use for a iteration, with each row containing a value for a given period.

 **When comparing the contents of `Localex4.csv` and `PEUPLEMENT1.csv` and `PEUPLEMENT2.csv`, what do you observe?**